avaframe/AvaFrame/docs/moduleCom2AB.rst

 Numerics:
 -------
 Pre-processing :

 * The avalanche path (x,y) is first re-sampled.
 Default value for re-sampling is distance=10m (maximal horizontal distance between two points).
 We introduce the curvilinear coordinate s.
 * The avalanche path is projected on the DEM to generate the profile using the closest lower left corner of the DEM to the point of interest.
 * The split point is projected on the avalanche path.
 We end up with the (x,y,z) and (s,z) coordinates of the avalanche profile

 AlphaBeta Model:

 * Find the 10° point from (s,z).
 * Calculate \beta.
-* Calculate the \alpha_j angles using the adequate standard ot small avalanche parameter set.
+* Calculate the \alpha_j angles using the adequate standard of small avalanche parameter set.

 Post-processing:

 * Plot and save results.

 Optional configuring parameters: